moorexa/docs/containers/readme.md

     * 'mysql' => Lightroom\Database\Drivers\Mysql\Driver::class
     *
     * Now, you can access this class via app('mysql').
 There are several possibilities here,
-    * Please see Lightroom\Adapter\Container for avaliable methods */
+    * Please see Lightroom\Adapter\Container for available methods */

    // add template handler
    'screen' => Lightroom\Templates\TemplateHandler::class,
-   // where 'screen' is a short name or reference
+   // where 'screen' is a reference
    // we can access this call via app('screen') or new screen();

 ])